expo/expo/docs/pages/guides/config-plugins.md

 ### iOS App Delegate

-Some modules may need to add delegate methods to the project AppDelegate, this can done dangerously via the `withAppDelegate` mod, or it can be done safely by adding support for unimodules AppDelegate proxy to the native module.
+Some modules may need to add delegate methods to the project AppDelegate, this can done be dangerously via the `withAppDelegate` mod, or it can be done safely by adding support for unimodules AppDelegate proxy to the native module.
 The unimodules AppDelegate proxy can swizzle function calls to native modules in a safe and reliable way.
 If the language of the project AppDelegate changes from Objective-C to Swift, the swizzler will continue to work, whereas a regex would possibly fail.

 Here are some examples of the AppDelegate proxy in action: